Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 1. a public key,
 2. a private key
 3. a blockchain address.
 The output will be the blockchain address of the newly created signer.
 The private key is automatically stored in your node.
 This will not be visible to other nodes.
+This address will have permissions to send and receive assets e.g. invoices, fiat currency backed tokens, etc.

+Sample output
 ```
 {
 "status": 200,